Does a Debit Card Build Credit? No — Here’s What Actually Does

 Why debit cards don’t build credit

 Credit scores exist because lenders want to predict how you’ll behave when you borrow money.
 A debit card doesn’t involve borrowing — you’re spending money you already have.
-Since there’s no credit extended, there’s nothing for the bureaus to track and nothing for a scoring model to evaluate.
-It’s the same reason your rent payments historically haven’t built credit even if you pay on time every month (though some newer services like Experian Boost and Rental Kharma now offer opt-in rent reporting — worth knowing, though the score impact tends to be modest).
+Since no credit is extended, there’s nothing for the bureaus to track and nothing for a scoring model to evaluate.
+It’s the same reason rent payments historically haven’t built credit even when you pay on time every month (though newer opt-in services like Experian Boost and Rental Kharma now report some rent and utility payments — worth knowing, though the score impact tends to be modest).

-The things that actually feed your credit score are: payment history on credit accounts, how much of your available credit you’re using (utilization), how old your accounts are, the mix of credit types you carry, and how many recent inquiries you’ve generated.
-Debit cards touch none of these.
+The things that actually feed your score are payment history on credit accounts, how much of your available credit you’re using, how old your accounts are, your mix of credit types, and recent inquiries.
+Those are the five factors FICO actually weighs — and debit card spending touches none of them.

 What actually works for building credit